dvcrn/dvcrn.github.io/_posts/2015-10-27-going-native-with-om-next.markdown

 ```

 [I submitted a PR][8] to natal and once that's merged in, all you have to do is `natal init` :)

+Can you believe that all of this happened in just 1.5 days?

 [1]: https://github.com/omcljs/om
 [2]: http://cljsrn.org/